bolkedebruin/rdpgw/README.md

 of the remote desktop clients and it will try to connect to the gateway and desktop host behind it.

+Use `https://your-gateway/connect?multimon=1` to include the `use multimon` RDP setting for clients that should span the session across multiple monitors.

 ## Integration
 The gateway exposes an endpoint for the verification of user tokens at https://yourserver/tokeninfo .
 The query parameter is 'access_token' so